raditya1117/HoneyBadger/python-errors/article.md

 We can broadly categorize Python errors into four types.

 1. **Syntax errors**: Syntax errors in Python occur due to invalid syntax, incorrect indentation, or typos.
-These errors are detected before execution of the program while the Python interpreter parses the code.
+These errors are detected before the program is executed, while the Python interpreter parses the code.
 2. **Runtime errors**: Runtime errors in Python occur during code execution when the program runs into an invalid operation.
-3. **System-level errors**: System-level errors in Python are raised by the runtime environment or the operating system due to reasons like memory overflow or interruptions.
+3. **System-level errors**: System-level errors in Python are raised by the runtime environment or the operating system due to issues such as memory overflow or interruptions.
-4. **Logical errors**: Logical errors are caused due to error in the logic of the program when the code runs without error but produces incorrect results.
+4. **Logical errors**: Logical errors occur when the program's logic is incorrect, even though the code runs without errors, producing incorrect results.

-Let's discuss all these Python error types one-by-one in detail with examples, starting with syntax errors.
+Let's discuss all these Python error types one by one in detail with examples, starting with syntax errors.

 ## Syntax Errors in Python

-Syntax errors are the errors caused by invalid code structure, typos, incorrect indentation, etc. For example an `if` block is defined in Python using the `if` keyword, a boolean condition, and the `:` character.
+Syntax errors are the errors caused by invalid code structure, typos, incorrect indentation, etc. For example, an `if` block is defined in Python using the `if` keyword, a boolean condition, and the `:` character.
 If we skip `:` while writing an `if` block in Python, the code runs into `SyntaxError` with the error message `SyntaxError: expected ':'`, as shown in the following example:

 ```py
 if x > 10